FluxML/MLJFlux.jl/docs/src/common_workflows/comparison/README.md

 # Important

-Scripts or notebooks in this folder cannot be reliably exectued without the accompanying Manifest.toml and Project.toml files.
+Scripts or notebooks in this folder cannot be reliably executed without the accompanying Manifest.toml and Project.toml files.